Home

 Passiflora parritae

 Getting started -- Your plant was grown in filtered sunlight, so plan on acclimating it to direct sun slowly.
-I recommend giving it 80% shade (bright shade) the first week or two after transplanting, then add 10% every 2 weeks.
+I recommend giving it bright, filtered light the first week or two after transplanting, then start giving it some sun, but increase it gradually over a few weeks, while shading from strong afternoon sun the first 2 months.

-Potting up -- Transplant carefully to avoid disturbing the fragile roots.
+Potting up -- Transplant carefully to avoid breaking apart the soil ball, which can damage the roots.
 Don't compact the soil down after transplanting - simply water it thoroughly.
-Do not fertilize the first 10 days after transplanting.
+Don't fertilize the first 10 days after transplanting.

-Light -- P. parritae prefers filtered sunlight, so that it gets around 50% sun.
-The vine likes to weave in and out of a tree, trellis, or similar structure so that it can choose how much sunlight it gets.
-Protect it from strong afternoon sun.
-Also keep the pot shaded, to avoid overheating of the roots.
+Light -- P. parritae likes mostly sunny conditions.
+The vine likes to weave in and out of a tree, trellis, or similar structure, which will give it some shade.
+Protect it from hot afternoon sun.
+To keep the roots cool in warmer climates, keep the pot shaded, perhaps by placing it inside a second pot made of clay.

 Trellising -- The vine can potentially grow quite long, however it is easily trained along a trellis or other structure as it grows.
 You may grow the vine horizontally if necessary, such as along the roof of a shaded greenhouse, with wires strung across the roof to give the vine something to attach to.
 You can prune your vine if it gets too long, but if possible, simply turn the stems around and send them in another direction.

-Flowering and fruiting -- P. parritae can start flowering after it's grown for about 2 years.
-The plant is not self-fertile and no pollinator is available.
-However it may be crossed with Passiflora antioquiensis, and possibly other Tasconias.
+Flowering and fruiting -- P. parritae can start flowering in its third year.
+The plant is not self-fertile so it needs a second plant to make fruit, or it may be crossed with Passiflora antioquiensis, and some other Passifloras in the Tacsonia group.

-Pests to watch for -- spider mites (tiny "dots" under the leaves), snails & slugs.
+Pests to watch for -- spider mites (tiny "dots" under the leaves).
+Watch for other pests that can affect your plants.

 Good luck with it!